Claim Against the Council for Personal Injury

 - Report the accident – Whether you intend on making a claim or not, you should report your accident to the Council to make them aware of the defect.
 The Council should repair the defect soon after it has been reported to them.

-- Contact Beacon Law – If you would like to make a claim for compensation, contact Beacon Law to speak to one of our experienced solicitors about making a claim.
+- Contact Beacon Law – If you would like to sue the council for negligence, contact Beacon Law to speak to one of our experienced personal injury lawyers about making a claim.

 How Much is my Claim Worth?